IRS-Cybersec/ctfdump/README.md

 # ctfdump

-This is a dumping ground for some of the solutions I've made for various CTFs.
+This is a dumping ground for some of the solutions ~~I've~~ we have made for various CTFs.